We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - people living with HIV

-- have had sex with multiple people without using a condom or other barrier method
+- people who have had sex with multiple people without using a condom or other barrier method

-- have a partner who has had sex with multiple people without using a condom or other barrier method
+- people with a partner who has had sex with multiple people without using a condom or other barrier method

-Your doctor can provide more information on whether you should get tested for syphilis or any other STIs.
+Talk with your doctor about whether you should be tested for syphilis or any other STIs.

-- Customer reviews.
-Healthcare is personal, but it helps to know you aren’t in it alone.
-We used user reviews to help narrow down our search.
+- Customer reviews: Healthcare is personal, but it helps to know you’re not alone.
+We read through user reviews to help narrow down our search.

 Clinical Laboratory Improvement Amendments (CLIA)and College of American Pathologists (CAP).

 - Variety: We looked at how quickly results arrive, how discreet the packaging is, various price points, and how accurate the tests are known to be.